|How compiled||Based on third party data|

 (The processes for finding out about uses and users, and their views on the statistical products.)

 We conducted a consultation between 19 July 2017 and 26 September 2017 on proposed changes to birth statistics.
-On the whole, the responses we received supported the proposed changes to make detailed births data available as explorable datasets in NOMIS and making consequential changes to published tables.
+The responses we received generally supported the proposed changes to make detailed births data available as explorable datasets in NOMIS and making consequential changes to published tables.
 Birth statistics for 2017 onwards are therefore made available as outlined in our consultation response.
 A lookup showing data tables that used to be published and where to find this information following the changes is contained within the dataset for each release.

 We welcome feedback on the content, format and relevance of our releases and encourage users to send feedback via email to Health.Data@ons.gov.uk.